Sunscreen vs. Sunblock: How to Choose the Best Sun Protection

 When it comes to protecting your skin from the sun’s harmful UV rays, you may have heard of both sunscreen and sunblock.
 But what is the difference between the two?
 And which one is best for you?
 In this guide, we’ll take a closer look at sunscreen vs sunblock and help you make an informed decision about which one to use.

-Difference between sunblock and sunscreensunscreen vs sunblock
+Difference between sunblock and sunscreen

 Sunscreen and sunblock are both products that are used to protect your skin from the sun’s UV rays.
 However, there are some key differences between the two.
 Sunscreen is a chemical product that absorbs UV rays and prevents them from penetrating the skin.
 Sunblock, on the other hand, is a physical product that reflects UV rays away from the skin.